Korean National Youth Association

-The Korean National Youth Association (Korean: 조선민족청년단; Hanja: 朝鮮民族靑年團) abbreviated as Jokcheong (족청; 族靑) was a fascist, extreme right-wing group founded on October 9, 1946 under the catchphrase 'national branch, national geography', and led by Lee Beom-seok.
+The Korean National Youth Association (Korean: 조선민족청년단; Hanja: 朝鮮民族靑年團) abbreviated as Jokcheong (족청; 族靑) was a far-right nationalist organization founded on October 9, 1946, and led by Lee Beom-seok.
 KNYA had an ideology that intersected fascism and resistance nationalism, which also embraced left-wing youth and was described as a "Third Way".
+KNYA's fascism was deeply related to Third-Worldism (제3세계주의), which rejected both First World 'capitalism' and Second World 'communism'.

 History

 Foundation

-The Association was a fascist youth group organized by Lee Beom-seok, who was fully sponsored by the U.S. military government in October 1946.
+The Association was a neo-fascist youth group organized by Lee Beom-seok, who was fully sponsored by the U.S. military government in October 1946.
 It has organized more than 1 million young people, focusing on training young people, and non-political, non-military and non-religious groups.
 Lee Beom-Seok showed strong nationalist tendencies and actively recruited left-wing figures.
-The Association served as the basis for Lee's political activities and was disbanded under Rhee's direction in 1949, but later remained in the form of a "congress system," playing a big role in the establishment of the Liberal Party.
+The Association served as the basis for Lee's political activities and was disbanded under Syngman Rhee's direction in 1949, but later remained in the form of a "congress system," playing a big role in the establishment of the Liberal Party.

 Configuration

 It was formed in October 1946 by Lee Beom-seok as the parent of the youth movement to succeed the tradition of national spirit.
-After Rhee(first president of South Korea) came into power, it was merged into the Korean National Youth Association (The abbreviation is called Jokcheong 族靑) and disbanded following the consolidation of youth groups.
+After Rhee came into power, it was merged into the Korean National Youth Association (The abbreviation is called Jokcheong 族靑) and disbanded following the consolidation of youth groups.